opensearch-project/opensearch-ruby/opensearch-transport/README.md

 Currently these libraries will be automatically detected and used:
 - [Patron](https://github.com/toland/patron) through [faraday-patron](https://github.com/lostisland/faraday-patron)
-- [Typhoeus](https://github.com/typhoeus/typhoeus) through [faraday-typhoeus](https://github.com/dleavitt/faraday-typhoeus) for Faraday 2 or higher, or its built-in adapter for Faraday 1.
+- [Typhoeus](https://github.com/typhoeus/typhoeus) through [faraday-typhoeus](https://github.com/dleavitt/faraday-typhoeus) for Faraday 2 or higher, or Faraday's built-in adapter for Faraday 1.
 - [HTTPClient](https://rubygems.org/gems/httpclient) through [faraday-httpclient](https://github.com/lostisland/faraday-httpclient)
 - [Net::HTTP::Persistent](https://rubygems.org/gems/net-http-persistent) through [faraday-net_http_persistent](https://github.com/lostisland/faraday-net_http_persistent)

 **Note on [Typhoeus](https://github.com/typhoeus/typhoeus)**: You need to use v1.4.0 or up since older versions are not compatible with Faraday 1.0 or higher.
-You can't use Typhoeus with Faraday 2.0 or higher with Ruby versions less than 2.7 because [faraday-typhoeus](https://github.com/dleavitt/faraday-typhoeus) doesn't support it, so use Faraday 1.x and its built-in Typhoeus adapter.

 **Note on [Faraday](https://rubygems.org/gems/faraday)**: If you use Faraday 2.0 or higher, if the adapter is in a separate gem, you will likely need to declare that gem as well.
 Only the Net::HTTP adapter gem is included by default.
 Faraday 1.x includes most common adapter gems already.